About Code Like It's 198x

 This project is personal, but it's not private.

-Whether you're just curious, thinking of dusting off an old project, or want to dive in and try writing your own game from scratch—feel free to use what I build.
-Steal my Makefiles.
-Fork my repos.
-Break things.
+I'm documenting everything I learn: the code, the tools, the weird emulator configs, the bugs I hit and the ones I caused.
+Whether you're just curious, thinking of dusting off an old project, or want to dive in and try writing your own game from scratch—feel free to use what we build.

 There's no signup, no newsletter, no funnel.